-Unlike rigid manipulators, elastic deformation of continuum robots theoretically leads to infinite degrees-of-freedom (DoF) motion, \emph{e.g.}, torsion, buckling, extension and bending.
-This renders them particularly suitable to be modelled by partial differential equations (PDEs) rather than conventional ordinary differential equations (ODEs) \cite{CAAetal}.
-In particular, there are two prevalent categories of modeling used in this field, namely mechanics-based and geometry-based approaches.
-The former focuses on studying the elastic behaviour of the constitutive materials and solving the boundary conditions problem.
-For instance, Cosserat rod theory and Euler-Bernoulli beam theory are two methodologies for modelling commonly used in this category \cite{TUMetal}.
-To enable numerical implementation of these models, they need to be solved numerically to obtain a closed formulation for each material subdomain.
-The finite elements method (FEM) has proven to be successful in the design and analysis of continuum robots with high accuracy \cite{ARMetal}.
-The FEM approaches have extremely heavy computational burden, thus not adopted to real-time control with a notable exception of \cite{BIEetal} for quasi-static control.
+Elastic deformation of continuum robots theoretically leads to infinite degrees-of-freedom (DoF) motion, which renders them particularly suitable to be modelled by partial differential equations (PDEs) \cite{CAAetal}.
+In particular, there are two prevalent categories of modelling approaches: mechanics-based and geometry-based.
+The former focuses on studying the elastic behaviour of the constitutive materials and solving the boundary conditions problem, such as the methods using Cosserat rod theory and Euler-Bernoulli beam theory \cite{TUMetal, chen2024chained}.
+They need to be solved numerically to obtain a closed formulation for each material subdomain that has proven successful in the design and analysis of continuum robots with high accuracy \cite{ARMetal}, but, due to the extremely heavy computational burden, they are not adapted to real-time control \cite{BIEetal}.
 In contrast, geometrical models assume that the soft body can be represented by a specific geometric shape, \textit{e.g.}, piecewise constant curvature (PCC).
-As these modelling approaches often lead to kinematic models rather than dynamical models, they enable the design of kinematic or quasi-static controllers.
-For example, \cite{JONWAL} provides the first exact kinematics in closed forms of trunk sections that can extend in length and bend in two dimensions, and shows how to connect workspace coordinates to actuator inputs.
-However, some results have shown that such types of kinematic controllers are likely to yield poor closed-loop performance \cite{KAPetal}.
+As these modelling approaches often lead to kinematic models rather than dynamical models, they enable the design of kinematic or quasi-static controllers \cite{JONWAL,zhao2024controller}.
+It has been shown that such types of kinematic controllers are likely to yield poor closed-loop performance \cite{KAPetal}.